-"The HR department sources, recruits, onboards, trains, promotes, deploys and rewards the talent needed to reach the organization's objectives," said Doug Coffey, HR expert and assistant teaching professor at the Rutgers School of Management and Labor Relations.
-"And HR staff can't do it single-handedly.
-HR must partner with the organization's leadership team and other staff to make it happen."
+“The HR department sources, recruits, onboards, trains, promotes, deploys and rewards the talent needed to reach the organization’s objectives,” Doug Coffey, HR expert and assistant teaching professor at the Rutgers School of Management and Labor Relations, told business.com.
+“And HR staff can’t do it single-handedly.
+HR must partner with the organization’s leadership team and other staff to make it happen.”

-In addition to hiring, training and firing employees, an HR department is responsible for performing administrative tasks, creating a company culture and employee handbook, facilitating employee benefits, managing payroll and taxes, and maintaining legal risk and compliance measures with federal, state and industry regulations.
+In addition to hiring, training, and terminating employees, an HR department is responsible for performing administrative tasks, creating a company culture, writing an employee handbook, facilitating employee benefits, managing payroll and taxes, and maintaining legal risk and compliance measures with federal, state and industry regulations.

 Pros of having an in-house human resources department

-We consulted HR experts to learn the biggest benefits of having a human resources department.
+We consulted HR experts to learn the biggest benefits of having an HR department.
 Here are the top three advantages they cited.

 1. You can cultivate company culture.

 An internal HR department can create rapport and improve employee engagement through face-to-face conversations.
-Since your human resources department will know your workforce on a personal level, your staff is likely to feel more comfortable about bringing up any workplace issues they are experiencing.
-An HR team member can then address and resolve the issue, boosting employee satisfaction and morale.
+Since your HR department will know your workforce on a personal level, your staff is likely to feel more comfortable bringing up any workplace issues they are experiencing.
+An HR team member can then address and resolve those issues, boosting employee satisfaction and morale.

-"[An internal HR department] generally helps employees to resolve their issues, especially when it's related to work, teammates or managers," said Shradha Kumari, HR manager with SurveySensum.
+“[An internal HR department] generally helps employees to resolve their issues, especially when it’s related to work, teammates or managers,” said Shradha Kumari, head of human resources at SurveySensum.

 An internal HR department can also nurture company culture by hosting effective team discussions and engaging events based on team members’ personal needs and interests.